two-torial/two-torial/docs/games/namco/taikonijiiro/troubleshooting.md

     The game needs to be ran at 120 FPS or things will break.

-    ??? tip "If you have a display that supports 120hz or higher"
+    ??? tip "If you have a display that supports 120 Hz or higher"
-        - Set your display to 120hz.
+        - Set your display to 120 Hz.
 You may need to make a custom resolution.
         - In `config.toml` set `vsync =` to `true`.

-    ??? tip "If you have a display that is less than 120hz"
+    ??? tip "If you have a display that is less than 120 Hz"
         - In `config.toml` set `vsync =` to `false` and `windowed =` to `true`.

 ### My game is not connected to a network but I set one up